Upper bounds for the dimension of tori acting on GKM manifolds: Applications to geometry

 \section{Applications to geometry}

-Guillemin-Zara studies the GKM graph as an combinatorial counter part of some nice manifold with torus actions, called a {\it GKM manifold}.
-Using a notion of GKM graph, they build a bridge between the geometry of (in particular, symplectic) manifolds with torus actions and the combinatorics of GKM graphs.
-In this section, we give a new application of GKM graphs to study the geometry of manifolds with torus actions.
+Guillemin-Zara study GKM graph as a combinatorial counter part of the {\it GKM manifold}, and they build a bridge between the geometry of (in particular, symplectic) GKM manifolds and the combinatorics of GKM graphs.
+In this and next sections, we give a new application of GKM graphs to study the geometry of GKM manifolds.
 More precisely, we apply our main result to study the maximal torus actions of GKM manifolds.
-There are several versions of definitions of GKM manifolds (see e.g. \cite{GHZ}).
-In this paper, we apply our results to the GKM manifold in the original sense (introduced in \cite{GuZa}).